-From this point, the hitter will be adjusting to lower or more away locations by adding torso side bend and slightly more forward bend once they’ve recognized that the pitch will in fact be more down and away.
-The hitter will set this angle and then begin to “rotate around the steel rod” in order to deliver the barrel to the ball.
+At this point, the hitter will adjust to lower or more away locations by adding torso side bend and slightly more forward bend once they’ve recognized where the pitch will be.
+The hitter will set this angle and then begin to “rotate around the steel rod” to deliver the barrel to the ball.

-This article introduced three high-leverage swing concepts, and offered some ways to visualize them.
-Mastering the hinge, correct timing of hip/torso separation and maintaining spine angle are good goals for hitters to have.
-Understanding their importance can also allow a hitter to make adjustments more easily, because that eliminates confusion as to what has physically gone wrong after a mishit.
+This article introduced three high-leverage swing concepts and offered some ways to visualize them.
+Mastering the baseball swing includes the hip hinge in the baseball swing, correct timing of hip shoulder separation, and maintaining your spine angle are good goals for hitters to have.
+Understanding their importance can also allow a hitter to make adjustments more easily because that eliminates confusion as to what has physically gone wrong after a mishit.

-There are few absolutes to hitting and more research must be done to fully understand the kinematics of an elite swing.
+There are few absolutes to hitting and more research needs to take place to better understand the kinematics of an elite swing.
 In the meantime, these three concepts can help any hitter or coach understand the essentials.